Your New Boyfriend: Music video

 The song's music video was uploaded to YouTube on the same day the song released.
 The video features its focal character, Lonely Boy (played by Gold), in an office environment as he sings about his displeasure with a female Twitch streamer's new boyfriend, named Jared.
 The video includes several references to popular culture, such as Lonely Boy's Google profile picture being of a sad male anime character.
 In the video, the female Twitch streamer's name appears on screen as "Pandora Braithwaite", the name of a fictional character in the Adrian Mole series of books by Sue Townsend.
-The video was edited together by Wilbur Soot himself and Elodie Grenville, an English YouTuber best known for being the editor for both Wilbur and TommyInnit.
+The video was edited together by Gold and Elodie Grenville, an English YouTuber best known for being the editor for both Gold and TommyInnit.